Techtonica/curriculum/onboarding/professionalism.md

 ### Group Practice

-1. On their own, each person writes a text message to a team member saying they're running late to a meeting.
+1. On your own, each person writes a text message to a team member saying they're running late to a meeting.
 Then, each person shares their message aloud with the group.

-2. On their own, each person writes an email to a manager notifying them that they'll be out of the office on some future date.
+2. On your own, each person writes an email to a manager notifying them that they'll be out of the office on some future date.
 Then, each person shares their message aloud with the group.

-3. On their own, each person writes an email to a manager notifying them that they won't be finished with a project by the agreed-upon deadline.
+3. On your own, each person writes an email to a manager notifying them that they won't be finished with a project by the agreed-upon deadline.
 Then, each person shares their message aloud with the group.

 ### Independent Practice